Fiddler.

 Fiddler and dancer Joanne Garton mixes her pervasive passion for Scottish culture with the drive and rhythms of the New England dance floor.
-A resident of Montpelier, Vermont for the last 15 years, Joanne teaches music, music theory, and step dancing to kids and adults, plays regularly for contra, English, and Scottish dances around the US and Canada, and performs on stage with her duo The Turning Stile with Aaron Marcus.
-Find her also pursing all the best (and oldest) Scottish tunes with Vermont mega-band Stravaigin, playing fiddle in the session, teaching a ceilidh dance, and of course, stepping out on the dance floor herself to enjoy the evening.
+A resident of Montpelier, Vermont for the last 17 years, Joanne plays regularly for contra, English, and Scottish dances around the US and Canada and performs on stage with her duo The Turning Stile with Aaron Marcus.

 Regarding her approach to music and performing, she says, “The tunes inspire a journey.
 Despite my best intentions to track my route, all I can do is go along for the ride.
 And I’m overjoyed to do that.”